How to find the right incentive compensation plan for your sales team

 In this five-part blog series, we discuss how to optimize the end-to-end sales planning process, including account segmentation and scoring, territory and quota, incentive compensation, sales forecasting, and deal desk.
-In this blog, we discuss the importance of an effective incentive compensation design.
+In this blog, we discuss the importance of effective incentive compensation management software.

 Establishing the right incentive compensation structure is one of the largest challenges for sales leaders.
 Every sales manager needs to strike the right balance between recognizing top performers and incentivizing strong sales growth—all while ensuring the incentive compensation plan is fair, competitive, and profitable for the business.

 With the complexity of sales commission structures, there is no single “right answer” for how to set up an incentive program for your sales team.
 Depending on your team’s performance, your company’s sales goals, and various other factors, sales compensation is always going to be somewhat of a moving target.
 But with the right incentive compensation plan, your sales team can align its compensation strategy with the overall enterprise performance management strategy.